simorjay/Azure-Health-Extension/README.md

  View revised data in PowerBi (PowerBI dashboard will be updated) The solution provides a simple Microsoft PowerBI visualization of the solution.
-Microsoft PowerBI is required to open the sample report located (Using PowerBi free edition works for this demo, but will not allow for reports to be shared) [Blueprint\Deployment\Reports](.\Deployment\Reports)
+Microsoft PowerBI is required to open the sample report located (Using PowerBi free edition works for this demo, but will not allow for reports to be shared) [Blueprint/Deployment/Reports](https://github.com/Azure/Azure-Health-Extension)